abhinavrajdevx/webmails-rest-api-and-websocket/README.md

 ## 📱 Compatible Email Providers

-This library works with most webmail servi
+This library works with most webmail services.